A lot has been written about margin funding — ranging from “hey free moneyh” to country-specific tax problems.

 Exchanges give you daily rate which is probably a little too abstract to work with when you want to roughly consider it next to things like exchange hacks which happen maybe once a year.
 Let’s first convert the daily interest rate to a yearly percentage return with compounding (lending out also previous lending profits) and after the fees.

-If you just want to do a one-off check, bfxdata.com has a compound interest calculator that gives the correct numbers for Bitfinex.
+If you just want to do a one-off check, you can use a compound interest calculator like this one that gives the correct numbers for Bitfinex lending.
 Fees are already included in the calculation (Bitfinex takes 15% from your lending profit, more if you post hidden offers - use the referral code 5egV78YtlC to get a 10% fee discount there).

 For those who like to keep spreadsheets here’s the formula for the lending profits with compounded interest: